teamtomo/eerfile/README.md

 ### Memory-Efficient Rendering

-For large movies that may cause memory issues, you can specify a chunk size to process frames in smaller batches:
+For large movies that may cause memory issues, you can specify a chunk size of the output frames to process frames in smaller batches:

 ```python
 import eerfile